Exercising your hips can provide many benefits, like increased flexibility, pain relief, strength and mobility.

-This resistance band exercise works the gluteus medius effectively while engaging the hip abductor muscles.
+This resistance band exercise works the gluteus medius effectively while engaging the hip abductor.

 - Lie on your belly with your hands pointing forward.

-- Put the band above the knee, raise both feet off the ground.
+- Put the band above the the left and right knee, straight leg raise both feet off the ground.

 - Arch your back and start opening and closing your legs.

 - Do 10 to 15 repetitions.

 Side lunges are great for people with concerns as they open up tight groins and create flexible hips while strengthening the inner thigh and glutes.

 - Stand with feet shoulder-width apart, and toes facing forward.

 - Step out with your left foot as far as you can.